FAQ's: Phoenix Permaculture Design Course

 Suggested videos and other forms of media will be discussed in class as there is plenty of good permaculture information out there.

-There will be group activities, as well as a group design project and presentation on the last day to showcase your design planning.
 The class will be divided into groups by Day 2, as regionally located as possible.
 Group project planning and homework is expected.
 The more you meet with your group outside of class to study or work on your project, the more you will get out of this course.
+And the better your permaculture contacts and resources will be.

-• Day 10: Group Final Presentation of Completed Designs.
+- Day 10: Group Final Presentation of Completed Designs.
 This is the culmination of all your study into a presentation as if the audience was your ‘client’.

 Regarding couples and group work:

-Most of our class time is spent in large settings with opportunities to learn and explore permaculture concepts together.
-However, for the group projects, we strive to split couples into separate groups to allow for more individualized learning.
+However for the group projects, we strive to split couples into separate groups to allow for more individualized learning.
 We recognize this may pose a transportation difficulty if groups plan on meeting outside of class time; and hope that our couples can give a honest effort to evaluate their ability participate in these separate groups before asking to be placed in the same group.
-The couples who have experienced the class in separate groups have told us they very much appreciated the format.
+Couples who have experienced the course in separate groups have told us they very much appreciated the format and brought home twice the ideas and inspiration.

 Couples:

-We do offer an optional additional $40 discount to couples registering at the same time and are willing to share the Intro to Permaculture by Bill Mollison textbook.
+We do offer an optional additional $40 discount to couples registering at the same time and are willing to share their Intro to Permaculture by Bill Mollison textbook.
 Each student will get their own course manual, and will be expected to do their own homework.